Language is “also an expression of the diversity of thought, each language is also a view of the world.” (Wilhelm von Humboldt)

 In Europe, linguistic diversity and multilingualism are an expression of its identity and an element of culture.
 The EU interprets foreign language skills as a basic requirement for every citizen, which is why it aims to create intercultural communication.
 The professional translators and interpreters at Smylingua take these goals to heart, as they are considered a prerequisite for employment as translators or interpreters.

-A good translation is important, so we invite you to entrust us with your order.
+A good translation is important, so we invite you to entrust us with your inquiries.
 Quality, professionalism, speed and accuracy are the hallmarks of Symlingua’s translation service.

 For more information you are welcome to read our other articles about: